JohnLCao/davos/README.md

 So I decided to make a simple repl tool that ideally will report to me exactly what I shold be doing next, based on some custom definition of priority.

+# To Use

+1. If not already installed, install ruby https://www.ruby-lang.org/en/documentation/installation/ and add to your path environment variable (windows).

+2. Clone this repo

+3. cd in to cloned repo, type in "ruby repl.rb" to get started